Altar cloth

 An altar cloth is used in the Christian liturgy to cover the altar.
 It serves as a sign of reverence as well as a decoration and a protection of the altar and the sacred vessels.
-In the orthodox churches is covered by the antimension, which also contains the relics of saints.
+In Orthodox churches it is covered by the antimension, which also contains the relics of saints.

 Since the 2nd century the altar cloth has been seen as a symbol for the shroud of Jesus Christ; therefore it should be made of white linen.
 Another interpretation used two cloths and compared them with the body and soul of Christ.